Paxos Standard Trading 0% Higher Over Last 7 Days (PAX)

-Paxos Standard (CURRENCY:PAX) traded 0.4% higher against the US dollar during the 1-day period ending at 19:00 PM ET on March 27th.
-Over the last week, Paxos Standard has traded 0% higher against the US dollar.
-Paxos Standard has a market capitalization of $249.96 million and approximately $1.08 billion worth of Paxos Standard was traded on exchanges in the last day.
-One Paxos Standard token can currently be purchased for approximately $1.00 or 0.00014992 BTC on cryptocurrency exchanges including BigONE, Coinsuper, MXC and OKEx.
+Paxos Standard (CURRENCY:PAX) traded 0.1% lower against the U.S. dollar during the 1-day period ending at 18:00 PM Eastern on March 28th.
+Paxos Standard has a market capitalization of $249.79 million and $1.04 billion worth of Paxos Standard was traded on exchanges in the last 24 hours.
+Over the last seven days, Paxos Standard has traded 0% higher against the U.S. dollar.
+One Paxos Standard token can now be bought for about $1.00 or 0.00016035 BTC on exchanges including Hotbit, C2CX, Sistemkoin and Binance.

 - HoryouToken (HYT) traded 0% higher against the dollar and now trades at $0.0012 or 0.00000018 BTC.